-While much of the country digs out from several feet of snow, here in Sacramento the weather is finally beginning to act like winter.
-Thank you rain!
 Time to curl up under a cozy blanket and enjoy a warm bowl of soup.
 This week’s pick?
-A classic creamy celery soup.
+A classic cream of celery soup.

 Taste the raw celery you plan to use in this soup.
 The celery should be fresh and good on its own, not old or bitter.
 If you have a particularly tough or bitter bunch of celery, please don't use it in this soup, find another use for it.